Sravyatogarla/Google-Play-Store-Analytics/Internship/README.md

 - Each visualization is interactive and stored as an HTML file.
 - All tasks are structured for easy understanding with step-by-step explanations.

+---

+🔸 Outcome

+Clear visualizations for analyzing the trends and behavior of apps in different monetization models and content ratings.

+---
+**Project Duration**

+12 May 2025 - 12 June 2025